bbteammedia/ai-seo-tools/docs/archive-dont-read/report-modular-sections-spec.md

-# AI SEO Tools — Modular Report Sections (Spec + Implementation Notes)
+# Blackbird SEO Tools — Modular Report Sections (Spec + Implementation Notes)

 > Deliverable: **Use this doc as the single source of truth** for implementing modular, reorderable report sections **under the main editor**.
 No sidebar panels.
 Store everything as post meta in DB.
 AI (Gemini) can prefill each section.
 > Audience: your agent (Codex) + developers.